 - Speak with a trusted medical professional about an alternative to Zantac that achieves the effect that you are seeking

-A variety of factors may determine who can join the mass lawsuit against Zantac.
-Essentially, to have the basis of a civil action, you must prove that you took Zantac or its generic equivalent, and as a result, developed cancer or another serious health condition.
+Various factors may determine who can join the mass lawsuit against Zantac.
+Essentially, to have the basis of a civil action, you must prove you took Zantac or its generic equivalent, and as a result, developed cancer or another serious health condition.

-For your case to be successful, you must show that the medication’s use adversely affected your health.
-For example, if you took Zantac over a period of ten years, but have suffered no complications, then you do not have the basis for a lawsuit.
+For your case to be successful, you must show that using the medication adversely affected your health.
+For example, if you took Zantac over a period of 10 years, but have suffered no complications, then you do not have the basis for a lawsuit.
 You must either be able to show that Zantac directly resulted in your illness or establish probable cause.

 Yet, this is no easy task.
 According to the American Cancer Society, determining the cause of one’s cancer can quickly become complicated.
 A person’s genetic predisposition, age, and lifestyle can all factor into one’s diagnosis.
 Again, you will likely need to establish probable cause in your case.